qdrant/landing_page/qdrant-landing/content/articles/what-is-quantization.md

 \* - for compatible models

-Not all models are equally compatible with Binary Quantization, and in the comparison above, we are only using models that are compatible.
-Some models may experience a greater loss in accuracy when quantized.
-We recommend using Binary Quantization with models that have **at least 1024 dimensions** to minimize accuracy loss.

-The models that have shown the best compatibility with this method include:

-* **OpenAI text-embedding-ada-002** (1536 dimensions)
-* **Cohere AI embed-english-v2.0** (4096 dimensions)

-They demonstrate minimal accuracy loss while still benefiting from the substantial speed and memory gains.

-Even though Binary Quantization is incredibly fast and memory-efficient, the trade-offs are in **precision** and **model compatibility**, and you may need to ensure search quality using techniques like oversampling and rescoring.

-If you're interested in exploring Binary Quantization in more detail—including implementation examples, benchmark results, and usage recommendations—check out our dedicated article on [Binary Quantization - Vector Search, 40x Faster](https://qdrant.tech/articles/binary-quantization/).
+For a more in-depth understanting of the benchmarks you can expect, check out our dedicated article on [Product Quantization in Vector Search](https://qdrant.tech/articles/product-quantization/).

 # Understanding Rescoring, Oversampling, and Reranking

-When we use quantization methods like Scalar, Product, or Binary Quantization, we're compressing our vectors to save memory and improve performance.
+When we use quantization methods like Scalar, Binary, or Product Quantization, we're compressing our vectors to save memory and improve performance.
 However, this compression strips away some detail from the original vectors.

 This can slightly reduce the accuracy of our similarity searches because the quantized vectors are approximations of the original data.
 To mitigate this loss of accuracy, you can use **oversampling** and **rescoring**, which help improve the accuracy of the final search results.